xmtp/xmtp-dot-org/docs/dev-concepts/introduction.md

 XMTP (Extensible Message Transport Protocol) is an open protocol, network, and standards for secure, private web3 messaging.

 XMTP's extensible design enables a diverse set of use cases for sending message data between web3 identities.
-For example, building with the [XMTP client SDK](https://github.com/xmtp/xmtp-js), developers can enhance their apps with:
+For example, building with the XMTP client SDK for [Flutter](/docs/client-sdk/flutter/concepts/intro-to-sdk), [JavaScript](/docs/client-sdk/javascript/concepts/intro-to-sdk), or [Swift](/docs/client-sdk/swift/concepts/intro-to-sdk), developers can enhance their apps with:

 - **User-to-user** direct messages
 - **App-to-user** notifications